-Each School will have its own timeline for entrance procedures, and parents should look at the Admissions Pages on the website of the individual schools that they are considering for their child, but the following will be typical for entry in September 2020.
+Each school will have its own timeline for entrance procedures, and parents should look at the Admissions Pages on the website of the individual schools that they are considering for their child, but the following will be typical for entry in September 2021.

 Independent Schools traditionally offer small classes; a high teacher to pupil ratio; good academic results; and a disciplined though not necessarily formal environment.
 They also typically provide a wide and well organised co-curricular programme of Sport, Music, Drama, and Art.
 Some Independent Schools are highly selective academically, while others may specialise in Music, Theatre or Sport.
 Parents may have a greater choice of schools, not constrained by Local Authority Allocations, especially if the pupils are boarding and not constrained by travel distance.

 Common Entrance Exams are taken when a child is in Year 8, to determine the Year 9 intake for an academically selective Independent School.
 Common Entrance Exams at 13+ are set by the Independent Schools Examination Board (ISEB).
-The ISEB Common Entrance Exam is a standardised test, which are marked by the individual schools, who can decide on their own pass mark.
-Prep Schools tend to prepare their pupils for these tests, especially 13+ as that is when the students move on from Prep to Senior.
-Generally other state or junior schools do not provide preparation for the 11+ or 13+ Independent Schools with their own junior school will mostly use internal exams and school reports to offer places to the pupils at that junior school.
+The ISEB Common Entrance Exam is a standardised test, which is marked by the individual schools, who can decide on their own pass mark.
+Prep Schools tend to prepare their pupils for these tests, especially 13+, as that is when the students move on from Prep to Senior.
+Generally, other State Maintained or Junior Schools do not provide preparation for the 11+ or 13+.
+Independent Schools with their own Junior schools will mostly use internal exams and school reports to offer places to the pupils at that junior school.
 Prep Schools will most likely register and enter their pupils for Common Entrance.
-Students can also be registered via the ISEB website www.iseb.co.uk/Parents/How-do-I-register-my-child
+Students can also be registered via the ISEB website

 The fee for Common Entrance Exam Entry is £115.
 The fee for other 11+ Entrance Exams and 13+ Entrance Exams is £125.